Let’s imagine for a moment.

 This is what it’s like to be adopted.

-Being denied information about my own life is infuriating.
-It’s as if adoptees’ stories are so shameful they are to be kept a secret.
-That, in essence, anything before or during the adoption process doesn’t matter; the stories aren’t worth remembering.
+It’s infuriating being denied information regarding my own life.
+It feels as though our stories are so shameful they should be kept a secret.
+It’s as if anything before or during our adoption process doesn’t matter because our stories aren’t worth remembering.

 No one’s story should ever be a secret, nor should it be withheld.

-I will continue to write and advocate.
-I will continue to be a voice for adoptees.
-I will continue to pursue a change in the way adoption is done.
+I will continue to write and advocate, continue to be a voice for adoptees.
+I will not stop pushing for change in the way adoption is done.

 Even if it takes 100 years.